Computing on Campus

 The computing environment at MIT supports an impressive array of information technologies and resources, many of them notable to MIT.

 Mobility.
-MIT is a fully wireless campus with an extensive mobile web—m.mit.edu—featuring customized applications for the iPhone and Android platforms.
+MIT is a fully wireless campus with an extensive mobile web featuring customized applications for the iPhone and Android platforms.

 Kerberos.
-Kerberos was originally developed at MIT to secure network services on Athena, MIT’s main academic computing environment, and is now the widely adopted protocol for network authentication.
-The Kerberos Consortium was launched in 2007 to create a "universal authentication platform" to protect the world's computer networks.
-Athena provides academic software, courseware, and public computing facilities primarily to students.
+Kerberos was originally developed at MIT to secure network services on Athena, MIT’s main academic computing environment, and is now a widely adopted protocol for network authentication.
+Athena provides academic software, courseware, and public computing facilities, primarily to students.

 Systems.
-Stellar, MIT's course management system, currently houses 1,000 sites containing course materials, assignments, and other class activities.
+Stellar/LMOD, MIT’s course management system, currently houses 1,000 sites containing course materials, assignments, and other resources.
 WebSIS, the student information system, provides access to personal records, course information, and scheduling.

 Support.
-The Central IT Sercive Desk handles approximately 200 telephone and email requests per day.
-Managed IT Support Services provides desk-side support to 35 departments, labs, and centers across campus.
-Additionally, an extensive knowledge base draws on the cumulative IT expertise at MIT to deliver approximately 8,000 articles of self-help information to the community.
+The central IT Service Desk handles approximately 160 telephone and email requests per day.
+Distributed Support Teams provides desk-side support to 42 departments, labs, and centers across campus.
+Additionally, an extensive knowledge base draws on the cumulative IT expertise at MIT to deliver over 8,800 articles of self-help information to the community.